Where are the lines drawn?

 Scholars have proposed more than 30 measures of compactness, each of which can be applied in different ways to individual districts or to a plan as a whole.
 These generally fit into three categories.
 In the first category, contorted boundaries are most important: a district with smoother boundaries will be more compact, and one with more squiggly boundaries will be less compact.
 In the second category, the degree to which the district spreads from a central core (called “dispersion“) is most important: a district with few pieces sticking out from the center will be more compact, and one with pieces sticking out farther from the district’s center will be less compact.
 In the third category, the relationship of housing patterns to the district’s boundaries is most important: district tendrils, for example, are less meaningful in sparsely populated areas but more meaningful where the population is densely packed.

 In practice, compactness tends to be in the eye of the beholder.
 Idaho, for example, says that its redistricting commission “should avoid drawing districts that are oddly shaped” — which is more specific than most states.
-Only 7 states appear to specify a particular measure of compactness: Arizona and Colorado focus on contorted boundaries; California, Michigan, Missouri, and Montana focus on dispersion, though in different ways; and Iowa embraces both.
+Only 6 states appear to specify a particular measure of compactness: Arizona focuses on contorted boundaries; California, Michigan, Missouri, and Montana focus on dispersion, though in different ways; and Iowa embraces both.

 Preserving “communities of interest” is another common criterion reflected in state law.
 By constitution or statute, 15 states consider keeping “communities of interest” whole when drawing state legislative districts; 11 states do the same for congressional districts.